How to Breed Betta Fish: Expert A to Z Guide (with Pictured)

 The Spawning Process

-Eventually your male will lead the female betta back to the bubble nest, where he will attempt to fertilize the eggs by wrapping the female in a tight embrace.
-This often takes a few tries – which will typically be spread out throughout a few days – because the males frequently drop the female.
+Eventually your male will lead the female betta back to the bubble nest, where he will attempt to release the eggs from the female’s body by wrapping the female in a tight embrace.

-When the eggs are successfully fertilised they will fall and the male will attempt to collect them all in his nest.
+When the eggs are successfully extracted from the female, the male fertilizes them (externally) and the male will attempt to collect them all in his nest.

 At this point the female will generally be in a trance-like state, floating in the tank as if she is dead.
 This state is generally very brief, giving the male just enough time to get all the eggs into the bubble nest.